senzing-garage/knowledge-base/proposals/streamline/README.md

     ```

-    *Remember* to use the new port values in the interactive Python and web URLs.
+    *Remember:* Use the new port values in the interactive Python and web URLs.